Top of the page

 It's likely that a number of factors come together to cause ME/CFS.

-ME/CFS may also cause the following symptoms.
+ME/CFS may also cause other symptoms.
 These may be just as common as the core symptoms.
 Different people with ME/CFS have different combinations of:

 It's common for people with a chronic condition like ME/CFS to feel depressed.
 Some may grieve the loss of the active life they once had.
 If you feel depressed, talk with your doctor.
 Treatment for depression may prevent ME/CFS symptoms from getting worse.

-ME/CFS may come upon you gradually or quite suddenly.
-Because the symptoms can be vague and can be caused by many things, you might not pay attention to the problem for several weeks or months.
+ME/CFS may come upon you gradually or all of a sudden.
 It is hard to say what is normal with ME/CFS.
 That's because the diagnosis often is not clear for some time.

 In general, most people with ME/CFS: